rpoleski/MulensModel/developers_board.md

   * Xallarap (see below for references)
   * Quadratic limb darkening
   * Multi-lens ray shooting:
-    * mapmaking version which adds new rays as needed (but rememember that it runs for fixed (s,q) only!)
+    * mapmaking version which adds new rays as needed (but remember that it runs for fixed (s,q) only!)
     * Yossi's idea to find all the images
   * Orbital motion like in [VBBL 2.0](https://arxiv.org/abs/1805.05653)
   * _Magnification function provided by the user - already started in user\_method branch; also this could be used to model variable source events - note that_